mandatoryprogrammer/TLD-Health-Report/health_reports/tn.md

 Final scan status: **error**

-Original RIPE scan results URL: http://dnscheck.ripe.net/?time=1485154928&id=15758034&view=basic&test=standard
+Original RIPE scan results URL: http://dnscheck.ripe.net/?time=1485319051&id=15766266&view=basic&test=standard

 ## Delegation Scan

 **Errors**:

 * Asking for the address for ns1.ati.tn resulted in an error of type unknown problem.
-* Asking for the address for ns2.ati.tn resulted in an error of type unknown problem.
+* Following the referral chain for ns1.ati.tn failed.
-* Asking for the address for ns2.ati.tn resulted in an error of type unknown problem.
+* Asking for the address for pch.ati.tn resulted in an error of type unknown problem.
-* Following the referral chain for pch.ati.tn failed.

 **Warnings**: